HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Database Management System/Introduction.md

 ### Chapter 1 (Introduction)

+### **<br/>Database Management System**

+A database-management system (DBMS) is a collection of interrelated data and a set of programs to access those data.
+The collection of data, usually referred to as the database, contains information relevant to an enterprise.
+The primary goal of a DBMS is to provide a way to store and retrieve database information that is both convenient and efficient.

 ### **<br/>Level of Data Abstraction**

 - Physical level: The lowest level of abstraction describes how the data are actually stored.